 The lights on Shellenberger Field will be turned off for Earth Hour at 8:30 p.m.
 Saturday, March 27.
-Thanks to the efforts of the student-led Alliance for Energy Awareness, Lynchburg College is joining the worldwide effort.
+Thanks to the efforts of the student-led Alliance for Energy Awareness, University of Lynchburg is joining the worldwide effort.

 Students will be meeting in the Dell at 8:30 p.m. to celebrate Earth Hour with the rest of the world, and many lights around campus will be doused.